benjsmyth/algorithms/sorting/bubble-sort/README.md

     END FOR
 END ALGORITHM
 ```

 ## Optimization
 Bubble sort can be optimized by terminating when the array has been sorted.
-To do this, the algorithm must keep track of a Boolean variable `swapped` that remembers whether or not an element was swapped during the previous run through the list.
+To do this, the algorithm must keep track of a Boolean variable `swapped` that remembers whether or not an element was swapped during the previous run through the array.
 When all the elements have been sorted, `swapped` remains `false` and the algorithm terminates early.
 ```
 ALGORITHM bubbleSort2(A):
     n := length(A)